Unity-Technologies/ml-agents/docs/Installation.md

 ### Install the `com.unity.ml-agents` Unity package

 The Unity ML-Agents C# SDK is a Unity Package.
-We are working on getting it added to the official Unity package registery which will enable you to install the `com.unity.ml-agents` package (directly from the registry)[https://docs.unity3d.com/Manual/upm-ui-install.html] without cloning this repository.
+We are working on getting it added to the official Unity package registry which will enable you to install the `com.unity.ml-agents` package (directly from the registry)[https://docs.unity3d.com/Manual/upm-ui-install.html] without cloning this repository.
 Until then, you will need to
 [install it from the local package](https://docs.unity3d.com/Manual/upm-ui-local.html) that you just cloned.